-In the living room, we mapped out our battle plan: stick to budget, restore every inch of charm that hadn’t already been tackled.
-We worked alongside the sellers and their sister which proved to be so much fun!
-Between takeout, teen-parent talks, and jamming to Scott’s ’80s mix, a group of strangers became friends in six weeks.
-Scott even questioned if our hands-on approach was “for real.”
+In the living room, we sketched out our game plan: stay on budget and restore every bit of charm still waiting to shine.
+Working side-by-side with the sellers and their sister turned out to be a blast.
+Between takeout dinners, teen-parent commiserating, and jamming to Scott’s legendary ’80s mix, a handful of strangers became friends in six short weeks.
+At one point, Scott even asked if our hands-on approach was actually real.

-That fir trim.
-Oh, that trim.
-I decided to re-stained every built-in, baseboard, and window, reviving the wood’s rich grain.
-The pièce de résistance?
-Wallpaper—because bold details matter.
-These sellers trusted me to channel my inner bird-lover in the dining room, and I’m forever grateful for clients that let me loose to do what I think will sell a home.
+And then—there was the fir trim.
+That glorious trim.
+I re-stained every built-in, baseboard, and window until the wood’s grain glowed again.
+The finishing touch?
+Wallpaper.
+Because bold details matter.
+These sellers trusted me enough to let my inner bird-lover loose in the dining room, and I’ll forever be grateful for clients who give me the freedom to do what I know will help their home truly shine.

 Chris tackled the backyard, ran dump loads, and called in reinforcements when needed.
 The final touch?
 A hardwood floor resurrection—no vinyl plank here.